 - Safety Office, Kate Windsor ext.
 35814

-Not all unpaid placements meet criteria for insurance coverage by Ministry of Training, Colleges and Universities (MTCU).
-Below are some examples of unpaid placements/internships which do NOT meet the MTCU's criteria for unpaid learners.
+Not all unpaid placements meet criteria for insurance coverage by Ministry of Advanced Education and Skills Development (MAESD).
+Below are some examples of unpaid placements/internships which do NOT meet the MAESD's criteria for unpaid learners.

-- Courses or programs that are not MTCU-funded
+- Courses or programs that are not MAESD-funded

 - Practicums for which there is no evaluation component